-At the date of authorisation of these financial statements, certain new standards, amendments and interpretations to existing standards have been published by the IASB but are not yet effective, but have not been adopted early by the Company.
+At the date of authorisation of these consolidated financial statements, certain new standards, amendments and interpretations to existing standards have been published by the IASB but are not yet effective, and have not been adopted early by the Group.

-Management anticipates that all of the relevant pronouncements will be adopted in the Group's accounting policies for the first time during the period beginning after the effective date of the pronouncements.
-Information on new standards, amendments and interpretations that are expected to be relevant to the Group's consolidated financial statements is provided below.
-Certain other new standards and interpretations have been issued but are not expected to be relevant to the Group's consolidated financial statements.
+Management anticipates that all of the relevant pronouncements will be adopted in the Group's accounting policies for the first period beginning after the effective date of the pronouncements.
+Information on new standards, amendments and interpretations that are expected to be relevant to the Group's financial statements is provided below.
+Certain other new standards and interpretations have been issued but are not expected to have a material impact on the Group's financial statements.

-Standard or Interpretation Effective for annual periods beginning IFRS 9 Financial Instruments: Classification and Measurement 1 January 2018 IFRS 15 Revenue from Contracts with Customers 1 January 2017 IFRS 10 and IAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture - Amendments 1 January 2016 IFRS 11 Accounting for Acquisitions of Interests in Joint Operations - Amendments 1 January 2016 IAS 1 'Disclosure Initiative - Amendments 1 January 2016 IAS 16 and IAS 38 Clarification of Acceptable Methods of Depreciation and Amortisation - Amendments 1 January 2016 IAS 27 Equity Method in Separate Financial Statements - Amendments 1 January 2016 IFRS 10, IFRS 12 and IAS 28 Investment Entities: Applying the Consolidation Exception - Amendments 1 January 2016 Annual Improvements to IFRSs 2012-2014 Cycle 1 January 2016 Annual Improvements to IFRSs 2010-2012 Cycle 1 July 2014 Annual Improvements to IFRSs 2011-2013 Cycle 1 July 2014
+Standard or Interpretation Effective for annual periods beginning IFRS 9 Financial Instruments: Classification and Measurement IFRS 10 and IAS 28 Sale or Contribution of Assets between and an 1 January 2018 Investor and its Associate or Joint Venture - Amendments 1 January 2016 IFRS 16 Leases 1 January 2019 IAS 1 'Disclosure Initiative - Amendments 1 January 2016 IAS 16 and IAS 38 Clarification of Acceptable Methods of Depreciation • and Amortisation - Amendments 1 January 2016 IFRS 10, IFRS 12 and IAS 28 Investment Entities: Applying the • Consolidation Exception - Amendments 1 January 2016 Annual Improvements to IFRSs 2012-2014 Cycle 1 July 2016